 Backing up is just the beginning…

-Of course backing up your WordPress site is just the start, you should always have other solutions in place to keep your site safe, both from yourself (should you make the mistake like I did), and others.
+You should always have other solutions in place to keep your site safe, both from yourself (should you make the mistake like I did), and others.

 What are you doing to backup your blog?

-Are you using BlogVault, or another service which you’d like to share with us?
+Are you using BlogVault or another service which you’d like to share with us?